SahilYatam/Notion-clone/backend/README.md

 # 🧠 Notion Clone - In Progress

+## Project Scope

+I’m fully aware that **Notion** is a massive, feature-rich product.
+This project is just a **minimal MVP clone** built with:

+- Workspaces (personal & team)
+- Notes with 2 block types
+- Basic nesting support
+- Real-time updates with WebSockets

+The purpose here is **learning system design and backend integration**,
+not building a production-ready Notion replacement.

+## Architecture Note

+This project follows a **service-oriented design** with separate modules for Authentication, Users, Workspaces, and Notes.
+While the services are split logically, communication currently happens through **REST APIs**.

+In production-grade **microservices architectures**, services typically communicate asynchronously via message brokers such as **Kafka** or **RabbitMQ** to achieve better scalability, resilience, and decoupling.

+For this MVP, the goal was to focus on **clear service separation and backend integration** rather than implementing the full microservices stack.
+Future iterations could extend this by introducing event-driven communication.

 ## ✅ Features (in progress)
 - [x] Authentication and Session services (JWT, Refresh Tokens)
 - [x] User services